seqizz/awesomewm-config/README.md

   - Pressure information widget (Linux PSI)
   - ~~Keyboard layout toggle~~ (disabled, as I'm using a single layout now)
   - Interactive Spotify widget (when app is running)
-    - Can also hide/show the client
+    - Can also swallow the client

 #### Window related shortcuts